CBIIT/cellminercdb/www/files/guide.md

 <h3 id="color">Show color</h3>
 It is a checkbox that enable and disable colors in the scatter plots

-<h2 id="workflow">Exploratory worflow</h2>
+<h2 id="workflow">Exploratory workflow</h2>
 Mutilple data analysis workflows may be used dependent of the question being asked.
 A typical workflow:

 1. Check the relationship between two variables [2D plot].
 Example: SLFN11 transcript expression and topotecan drug activity.
 <br>
-2. As what else might be associated with either the x-axis or y-axis variable [Pattern Comparison].
+2. Examine what else might be associated with either the x-axis or y-axis variable [Pattern Comparison].
 Example: considering potential biological affects, TGFBR3 (an apoptosis factor) and BPTF (a chromatin factor) transcript expression might be considered candidates for affecting topotecan activity.
 <br>
 3. Upon finding two or more associations with single 'response' variable through [Pattern Comparison/2D Plot], check if they complement one another in a multivariate model [Regression Models].
 Example: Starting with the dominant SLFN11, adding TGFBR3 does not add to the regression model, but BPTF does.
 <br>
-4. Iterate on the above ...
+4. Repeat the above steps as needed.

 <h2 id="video">Video tutorial</h2>
 **For an introduction please refer to our <a href="https://www.youtube.com/watch?v=2HicAgcyJHI" target="_blank">video tutorial</a>**